wizkidweb/PHP-Mustache-MVC-Framework/README.md

 With the `Query()` method, an array is returned with the values requested.

 ## Models
 You can add your own classes as models to interpret data from the database or add additional functionality.
 To do so, simply add your model class to the `model` folder, and append it with `.class.php`.
 For example, if you have a model class called `myModel`, the file would be `myModel.class.php`.
 When you want to use the class in your controller, it will be autoloaded when you instantiate it.
-It is recommended to include the registry in your model so you can access the various systems of PHP Mustache MVC.
+It is recommended to include the registry in your model so you can access the various systems of PMMVC.
 Below is an example of doing so:

 ####myModel.class.php
 ```php